wzcwd/MarketingCampaign/README.md

 2.  **Model Training**: Trains 4 out-of-the-box classification models (Decision Tree, Random Forest, AdaBoost, XGBoost) to predict target customers.
 3.  **Hyperparameter Tuning**: Utilizes `GridSearchCV` to find the optimal hyperparameters for each model, aiming to improve their predictive power.
 4.  **Performance Evaluation**: Compares the tuned models against the baseline models on a  testing set using various metrics (Accuracy, Precision, Recall, F1-Score, ROC AUC).
-5.  **Feature Importance for Interpretability**: Extracts and visualizes the most influential features from the best-performing models.
+5.  **Feature Importance for Interpretability**: Extracts the most influential features from the best-performing models.
 This provides insights into the characteristics of target customers.

 ## 4. Run the project